Here we provide the installation guide of the SSCHA code as well as other related codes distributed within the SSCHA GitHub repository.

 2. Installing without Anaconda

-If you do not have anaconda to handle your dependencies you need to manually compile the code.
+If you do not have anaconda to handle your dependencies, you need to compile the code manually.

-Most of the codes require a fortran or C compiler and MPI configured.
-Here we install all the requirements to properly setup the SSCHA code.
-To properly compile and install the SSCHA code, you need a fortran compiler and LAPACK/BLAS available.
+You need a FORTRAN and C compiler with MPI configured.
+Here, we install all the requirements to properly set up the SSCHA code.
+To properly compile and install the SSCHA code, you need a FORTRAN compiler and LAPACK/BLAS available.

 On Debian-based Linux distribution, all the software required is installed with (Tested on Quantum Mobile and ubuntu 20.04):